anvetsu/reo/docs/recip.md

 ; [10 34 5 [1 2 3]]
 ```

-The `append` operator concatenates two lists into one:
+The `append` operator concatenates two sequences into one:

 ```rust
 ?
 [1 2 3]#xs